DapperLib/Dapper/docs/index.md

 (note: new PRs will not be merged until they add release note wording here)

+- Parameters can now be re-used on subsequent commands (#952 via jamescrowley)

 ### 2.0.90

 - logo added; license updated to mention logo usage (via mgravell)